buckets1337/GenericChat/README.txt

 	-There is no cursor, and it does not scroll with long messages

-	-Message lengths greater than 128 characters probably break the program currently.

-	-My complete lack of documentation on this one.
-Shame on me.
+	-Long usernames coupled with long messages probably don't display the last bit of the message

 Anyway, basic controls.